Christina McHale: 2010

-She started season by playing at a $25k tournament in Plantation, Florida.
+She started season by playing at a 25k tournament in Plantation, Florida.
 Seeded seventh, she lost her quarterfinal match to top seed Maret Ani.
-At the $25k tournament in Lutz, Florida, McHale reached the quarterfinal round where she was defeated by qualifier Florencia Molinero.
+At the 25k tournament in Lutz, Florida, McHale reached the quarterfinal round where she was defeated by qualifier Florencia Molinero.

 Representing the USA in the Fed Cup tie versus France, McHale only played one rubber; she lost to Pauline Parmentier.
-The U.S. team ended up winning the tie over France 4-1.
-Playing a $25k tournament in Surprise, Arizona, McHale made it to the semifinals where she was defeated by Abigail Spears.
+The U.S. team ended up winning the tie over France 4–1.
+Playing a 25k tournament in Surprise, Arizona, McHale made it to the semifinals where she was defeated by Abigail Spears.
 As a wildcard at the Indian Wells Open, McHale lost in the first round to compatriot Vania King.
 In Miami, she was defeated in the first round of qualifying by Katie O'Brien.

 Coming through qualifying at the Family Circle Cup, McHale lost in the third round to 13th seed and compatriot Melanie Oudin.
 At the French Open, she was defeated in the first round by Varvara Lepchenko.

 Playing in Rome at the Italian Open, McHale reached the quarterfinals where she lost to second seed Maria Elena Camerin.
 Seeded seventh at the Smart Card Open, McHale lost in her quarterfinal match to second seed and eventual champion Patricia Mayr-Achleitner.
-Seeded fourth at the Grapevine Classic, McHale was defeated in the first round by Julia Glushko.
+Seeded fourth at the Grapevine Classic, McHale was eliminated in the first round by Julia Glushko.

-Getting past the qualifying rounds at the Stanford Classic, she advanced to the second round where she lost to top seed Sam Stosur.
-Competing at the Vancouver Open, McHale reached the semifinals where she was defeated by sixth seed Virginie Razzano.
+Getting past the qualifying rounds at the Stanford Classic, she lost in the second round to top seed Sam Stosur.
+Competing at the Vancouver Open, McHale advanced to the semifinals where she was defeated by sixth seed Virginie Razzano.
 Receiving a wildcard to play at the Western & Southern Open, McHale won her first-round match when her opponent, 15th seed Nadia Petrova, retired due to heat illness.
 McHale lost in the third round to fourth seed and eventual champion Kim Clijsters.
-In Connecticut at the Pilot Pen Tennis, she was defeated in the first round of qualifying by Simona Halep.
+In New Haven, she was defeated in the first round of qualifying by Simona Halep.
 At the US Open, McHale lost in the first round to Vania King.

 At the Challenge Bell in Quebec City, McHale reached the semifinals where she was defeated by qualifier and eventual champion Tamira Paszek.
 Getting through qualifying at the Pan Pacific Open, she lost in the first round to Flavia Pennetta.
 Seeded sixth at the 100k tournament in Tokyo, McHale was defeated in the first round by Laura Robson.
-Entering the Japan Open as a qualifier, she lost her first-round match to seventh seed Iveta Benešová.
-Seeded second at the $50k tournament in Toronto, she was defeated in the first round by Gabriela Dabrowski.
-Seeded eighth at the $75k tournament in Phoenix, McHale lost in the quarterfinal round to Irina Falconi.
+Entering the Japan Women's Open as a qualifier, she lost her first-round match to seventh seed Iveta Benešová.
+Seeded second at the 50k tournament in Toronto, she was defeated in the first round by Gabriela Dabrowski.
+Seeded eighth at the 75k tournament in Phoenix, McHale lost in the quarterfinal round to Irina Falconi.

-She ended the year ranked 115.
+She ended the year ranked world No. 115.